 When it comes to wall color, each of our experts recommended a neutral palette with white walls and ceilings to visually brighten a room and make it appear larger.
 If the bleached-out look isn't your flavor, Natale suggests adding pops of color through soft furnishings, accessories, and artwork.

-Feel free to forgo paint altogether and add in wallpaper.
-Whether you opt to do an accent wall, or wallpaper the whole room, Cordony says wallpaper will layer the space with texture.
+Feel free to forgo paint altogether and add use a removable wallpaper instead.
+Whether you opt to do an accent wall, or wallpaper the whole room, Cordony says it will layer the space with texture.

-Ensuring that everything in your small living room works together comes down to careful and constant editing.
+Ensuring that everything in your small living room works together comes down to careful and constant curating.
 Natale says you need to "step back at every stage of your design and assess its effect, particularly in terms of balance and contrast."
-Some questions to ask yourself: Is there too much of something or not enough of another?
-Is a particular color or shape dominating the space–or conversely, does the room look bland—without enough highlights or drama?

 Make Sure Furniture Fits